zkurtz/dummio/README.md

 # dummio

 IO for dummies!
-We make IO as easy as possible by providing a unified `save`/`load` interface, using the most common and recommendable default options for IO between various object types and file types.
-(Users may pass additional keyword arguments to the underlying IO methods.)
+A unified `save`/`load` interface using the most common and recommendable default options for IO between various object types and file types.

-## Simple IO calls

-dummio simplifies IO calls for some file types.
 For example, instead of
 ```
 with open(file_path, 'r', encoding='utf-8') as file:
     data = json.load(file)